 Night Vision Capabilities

-Infrared (IR) technology transforms bullet cameras into 24/7 surveillance tools.
-Entry-level models provide 30-foot night vision range, sufficient for small parking areas or building entrances.
-Enterprise-grade options extend this to 180 feet or more, with specialized models reaching up to 250 meters for expansive outdoor areas.
+Infrared (IR) technology enables bullet cameras to be 24/7 monitoring tools.
+Entry-level models offer a night vision range of about 10 meters, sufficient for small parking areas or building entrances.
+Commercial-grade options extend this to 55 meters or more, with specialized models reaching up to 250 meters for expansive outdoor areas.

-Smart IR technology prevents overexposure when subjects approach the camera, maintaining facial detail that cheaper cameras lose to washout.
-This feature proves invaluable for access control applications where identification is paramount.
+Smart IR technology reduces overexposure when subjects approach the camera, maintaining facial detail that cheaper cameras lose to washout.
+This feature is critical for access control applications where identification is paramount.

 Lens Options and Field of View

-Fixed lenses (2.8mm-12mm) offer reliability and cost-effectiveness when coverage requirements are well-defined.
-A 2.8mm lens provides a 90-degree horizontal field of view, ideal for wide area coverage, while a 12mm lens narrows to approximately 30 degrees for focused, long-distance monitoring.
+Fixed lenses (2.8mm-12mm) offer reliability and cost-effectiveness when monitoring needs are well-defined.
+A 2.8mm lens provides a 90-degree horizontal field of view, ideal for monitoring wide areas, while a 12mm lens narrows to approximately 30 degrees for focused, long-distance monitoring.

-Varifocal lenses (2.8-12mm or 10-50mm) provide installation flexibility, allowing field adjustments without camera replacement.
-This adaptability proves valuable in dynamic environments where monitoring needs evolve over time.
+Varifocal lenses (2.8-12mm or 10-50mm) offer installation flexibility, allowing field adjustments without camera replacement.
+This adaptability is valuable in dynamic environments where monitoring needs evolve over time.

 Enterprise Network and Infrastructure Requirements